Traditional Speciality Guaranteed

 The committee of the Gloucestershire Old Spots Pig Breeders’ Club were far-sighted enough to set in motion the processes back in 1999 to register meat from pure bred GOS pigs as a special product in the EU.
 It was just as well because today we face challenges from the supermarkets wanting to sell the produce of cross-bred pigs labelled as Gloucestershire Old Spots Pork & Bacon.

-In 2010, the Gloucestershire Old Spots Pig Breeders’ Club was awarded Traditional Speciality Guaranteed status by the EU Commission and following Brexit this now passes into the protection of UK Law.
+In 2010, the Gloucestershire Old Spots Pig Breeders’ Club was awarded Traditional Speciality Guaranteed status by the EU Commission which after Brexit passed into the protection of UK law.
 Further details can be found at TSG.

 Persons or companies wishing to apply for TSG status must apply to the GOSPBC in the first instance.
-Applicants must be members of the British Pig Association and must nominate a veterinary practice to carry out an inspection of their herd and provide the information requested on the application form. be a BPA member in the first instance.
+Applicants must be members of the British Pig Association and must nominate a veterinary practice to carry out an inspection of their herd and provide the information requested on the application form.
 There is a flat rate £15 administration charge for applicants to the GOSPBC.
 Applicants are responsible for the cost of veterinary inspection directly with their chosen veterinary practice.
-For application and guidance forms please email email@example.com
+For guidance and application forms please email email@example.com

 The Club is active in pursuing traders who mis-label meat and try to pass off produce as being GOS which does not come from purebred pedigree GOS pigs.